nuuuwan/news_lk3_data/README.md

 *2024-03-06 09:39:00* · [`adaderanalk`](https://www.adaderana.lk/news/97763/president-delivers-special-statement-in-parliament) · `en`

-President Ranil Wickremesinghe has arrived at the parliament to deliver a special statement on the progress of Sri Lanka’s economic recovery process.
+President Ranil Wickremesinghe arrived at the parliament this morning (March 06) to deliver a special statement on the progress of Sri Lanka’s economic recovery process.

 The parliamentary proceedings, presided over by Speaker Mahinda Yapa Abeywardena, commenced around 9.30 a.m.